tfynes-pivotal/cfcopy/README.md

 # cfcopy
 copy files from PCF container to windows desktop using cf client a putty scp (pscp)

+PreReq:
+putty scp (pscp) on windows path cf cli on windows path cf logged into the target PCF foudnation and targetting appropriate org and space

 usage:

 cfcopy {app-name} {system-domain} {filename with path in app-container} {local-filename}